 10 Items to Make Van Life With Chronic Illness Easier

-My husband and I have been inspired to share our story about living in a van, while managing my chronic illnesses (POTS and EDS) because we haven’t come across anyone who is documenting a similar one.
+My husband and I have been inspired to share our story about living in a van, while managing my chronic illnesses (POTS and Ehlers Danlos Syndrome) because we haven’t come across anyone who is documenting a similar one.
 Though exploration has always been a major part of my identity, there was a time in my early 20s when I was hesitant to travel because I didn’t want to exacerbate my symptoms.
 It took me nearly a decade to work up enough courage to live our current adventure of full-time van life with chronic illness.

 I wish I had a resource when I was first diagnosed that told me travel was possible with chronic illness.
 Difficult, but possible.
 I wish I had a voice that encouraged me to do the things that fed my spirit even if they challenged my body.
 I wish that voice would have told me that meticulous planning, learning my body well, and a willingness to deal with the bodily consequences of beautiful adventures, would make a life of travel worth it for me.

 Instead, I got well-intended and loving advice to “never return to China,” the country where I contracted several infectious diseases that likely triggered my chronic illnesses.
 I was told that travel was unnecessary.
 Instead of listening to my gut, I took the sound advice.
 It was practical, but it wasn’t right for me.
 It took me several years to learn that no matter how hard I tried, I couldn’t let go of that gnawing feeling that my life was intended to be a bit more fluid.
 I’m a slow learner, but I’m here now.
 As cheesy as this sounds, I hope sharing the realities of van life with chronic illness can be the resource I needed 10 years ago.